kokseen1/Sanzan/README.md

 sz -e original.mp4 -o encrypted.mp4
 ```

 Use the `-s` flag to hide progress bars.
-This might improve performance slightly.
+This might slightly improve performance.

 Use the `-c` flag to specify the audio chunksize.
 The default is `100`.